Henri de Toulouse-Lautrec: Art

-His debt to the Impressionists, particularly the more figurative painters like Manet and Degas, is apparent, that within his works, one can draw parallels to the detached barmaid at A Bar at the Folies-Bergère by Manet and the behind-the-scenes ballet dancers of Degas.
-His style was also influenced by the classical Japanese woodprints, which became popular in art circles in Paris.
+Toulouse-Lautrec's debt to the Impressionists, particularly the more figurative painters like Manet and Degas, is apparent, that within his works, one can draw parallels to the detached barmaid at A Bar at the Folies-Bergère by Manet and the behind-the-scenes ballet dancers of Degas.
+Toulouse-Lautrec's style was also influenced by the Ukiyo-e genre of Japanese woodblock prints, which became popular in the Parisian art world.

-He excelled at depicting people in their working environments, with the colour and movement of the gaudy nightlife present but the glamour stripped away.
+Toulouse-Lautrec excelled at depicting people in their working environments, with the colour and movement of the gaudy nightlife present but the glamour stripped away.
 He was a master at painting crowd scenes where each figure was highly individualised.
 At the time they were painted, the individual figures in his larger paintings could be identified by silhouette alone, and the names of many of these characters have been recorded.
 His treatment of his subject matter, whether as portraits, in scenes of Parisian nightlife, or as intimate studies, has been described as alternately "sympathetic" and "dispassionate".

 Toulouse-Lautrec's skilled depiction of people relied on his highly linear approach emphasising contours.
 He often applied paint in long, thin brushstrokes leaving much of the board visible.
 Many of his works may be best described as "drawings in coloured paint."

-On 20 August 2018, Toulouse-Lautrec was the featured artist on the BBC television program Fake or Fortune?.
-Researchers attempted to discover whether he created two discovered sketchbooks.
+On 20 August 2018, Toulouse-Lautrec was the featured artist on the BBC television programme Fake or Fortune?.
+Researchers attempted to discover whether he had created two newly discovered sketchbooks.